-EnviroCHI: Advancing Computer Human Interaction for Environmental Science and Education
+EnviroCHI: Advancing Computer Human Interaction for Environmental Science, Education, and Outreach

 Our natural environment is under significant pressure: climate change, plastic pollution, and biodiversity loss, are among the major threats that our planet is currently facing.
 Scientists study environmental phenomena to understand these changes and develop models of future impact.
 Technology plays an ever-important role in these endeavours and effectively dealing with the overwhelming number of data sources is imperative in making informed decisions.
 The human element plays a particularly important role in leading positive change towards a more sustainable society and resilient environment.
 It is therefore imperative to enable scientists to do their research, educate the general public, and reach out to key decision makers.